-The fact that he was killed while he was performing, right in front Vinny no less, who had to watch his brother die in front of him.
+The fact that he was killed while he was performing, right in front of Vinny, no less, who had to watch his brother die in front of him.

-So sad this amazing legend and his life was taken away by such a stupid dumbass psychopathic bastard.
+So sad this amazing legend's life was taken away by such a stupid, dumbass, psychopathic bastard.

 If The Beatles hadn't become famous, they'd all be alive.
 George wouldn't have gotten cancer because he wouldn't have smoked pot, and I don't need to explain John.
 That thought alone is sad.

-I read a newspaper article the other day from when he survived the stabbing, and it made a comment about how he had recently gotten through a fight with cancer and it made me so sad.
+I read a newspaper article the other day about when he survived the stabbing.
+It commented on how he had recently fought cancer.
+This made me so sad.

 I still think he should have been knighted as he had done so much for charity and world music recognition.